romilly/fm2md/README.md

 fm2leanpub is not finished, but it has enough features to be usable.

 You can see an example of its use in the convert-map-to-blog script.

-It currently writes to the filesystem, in the directories expected by Leanpub.
+The script expects to be called with the path to the mind map as its first argument.
+It will create manuscript and image directories in the same directory as the mind map, will create text in a file called Chapter1.txt in the manuscript directory, and will chreate a script called copy-images.sh in the same directory as the mind map.
+Run that script to copy all required images into the images directory.